 Laughing gas is safe and wears off as soon as we remove the small mask over your child’s nose.

 Once your child is numb and comfortable, we’ll remove any decayed tooth structure.
 We’ll then file down your child’s tooth to make room for the dental crown to fit on top.
 From there, Dr. Kim will place a pre-sized stainless steel crown.
-He’ll make sure that your child’s pediatric crown is the perfect size, shape, and color.
-That way, their pediatric dental crown will look and feel natural.
+He’ll make sure that your child’s pediatric crown is the perfect size and shape.
+That way, their pediatric dental crown feels natural.

 As the name suggests, Dr. Kim may use a filling to fill in the hole left in your child’s tooth after removing the cavity.
 Dr. Kim uses composite resin, which matches the natural color of your child’s enamel.
 That way, the filling blends in with the rest of your child’s smile.